 1st section: describes the spool size needed to be compatible with the AMS.
 Should be left alone.2nd section: describes the non-spool dependent parameters, i.e. the shape of the tabs (clip_), of the outside flange, etc. Offset_inside_ring is the play to leave between the spool's outside radius and the inside radius of the ring.
 Allows for a loose fit and inconsistencies between spool diameters from a supplier, as the lip and the tabs are the ones securely holding the ring.

 3rd and 4th sections: parameters for each spool brand.
-For a new spool type, either tweak the CCTree parameters and rename that Component or Copy / Paste New the CCTree Component.
+For a new spool type, the easiest is simply to tweak the CCTree parameters and rename that Component.
 Then follow these steps:

-- measure the spool width and update cctree_spool_width (preferably measured through the spool's center, not from rim edge to edge as they can be warped)
+- measure your spool width and update cctree_spool_width (preferably measured through the spool's center, not from rim edge to edge as they can be warped)

 - measure the spool diameter → cctree_spool_exterior_diam